 Legislative and Regulatory Framework

-Regulations governing the establishment of apprenticeship programs
+Regulations governing the skilled trades and the establishment of apprenticeship programs